How to Accessorize with Odd Numbers

 Now let’s look at Odd Numbers (I am one myself…)

-Odd numbers often pop up in decor – the number 1 on small pieces or statement pieces and up to 5 on larger or longer pieces.
+Odd numbers often pop up in decor – the number one on small or statement pieces, our ‘group of three’ and up to five on larger or longer pieces.

 This beautiful table was just begging PLEASE for a plant for a few reasons.